• Skip to primary navigation

 This authentic ginger scallion sauce (aka 'ginger scallion oil' or 'green onion sauce') features scallions and ginger cooked in oil and seasoned with salt and soy sauce.

-It's so addictive and takes 10 minutes with minimal ingredients!
-You'll find this sauce served at Chinese restaurants served with dishes, like Hainan Chicken Rice.
+You'll often find this Asian sauce served at Chinese restaurants with dishes like Hainan Chicken Rice.
+It originates from China and is often used in Cantonese cuisine.

-You can pair this sauce with so many foods - see Pairing Suggestions for ideas.
-I love enjoying this sauce over crispy pan-fried chicken and rice - yum!
+It's also very versatile, pairing well with so many foods - see Pairing Suggestions for ideas.
+I personally love to enjoy it over crispy pan-fried chicken and rice - yum!

 Ingredients & Substitutes